Fali28/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that prints all possible combinations of two letters, except oo,letters are lower cases, from a to z,one combination per line,the output should be alpha ordered, starting with aa,do not print oo and your script file should contain maximum 64 characters
+Write a script that prints a number with two decimal places, followed by a new line and the number will be stored in the environment variable NUM